SmileiPIC/TP-M2-GI/doc/source/exercises.rst

      Ex3=S3.Probe.Probe0("Ex",units=["um","fs","GV/m"],timesteps=1000,label="a0 = 2.0")
      happi.multiPlot(Ex1,Ex2,Ex3,figure=3,xlabel="x [um]")

+   Remember to substitute the real path of your simulations in the ``Open`` command.
-   The last command, ``multiPlot``, is used to superpose multiple lines in the same plot window.
+   The command ``multiPlot`` is used to superpose multiple lines in the same plot window.
    This command is also used in some of the exercises of the following section.

    Include the resulting image of the command above in your answers.